guildai/guild.ai/pages/cheatsheets/guildfile.md

 #### Use command line arguments for Python scripts

-Use when your script does not import `argparse` or to cause Guild to skip the check for `argparse` imports.
+Use when your script does not import `argparse` or to cause Guild to skip the check for `argparse` imports:

 ``` yaml
 train: